 4.

 Despite my academic success at Lederle, my parents had the bright idea of sampling one of the schools in Detroit.
-While the inner city system had an awful reputation, Burton Elementary, the four-story brick building across the street from Chung’s, was seen as an exception.
+Despite the inner-city system’s awful reputation, Burton Elementary, the four-story brick building across the street from Chung’s, was seen as an exception.
 It was the school that serviced the kids in Chinatown, including my second cousins.
 All the adults said nice things about the teachers and classes, so my mom and dad listed our cousins’ address as our primary residence and dropped us off in the mornings.

 At first, the trial run was great.
-Not only could my parents look out the window and see our fenced up classrooms, but I didn’t have to choose between the Black and white kids on the playground.
+Not only could my parents look out the window and see our fenced—up classrooms, but I didn’t have to choose sides between the Black and white kids on the playground.
 However, there were downsides.
 My text books were held together by scotch tape and the lack of meaningful homework disappointed my mom.
 A few months in, my parents gave the experiment a failing grade and re-enrolled us in the suburbs.
 While I missed eating the free cereal breakfasts with my cousins, at least the water fountains were safe to drink from.

 The brief stint at Burton prepared me for my next foray into the building.
 On weekends, Craig, Chris, and I attended a Chinese language program sponsored by On Leong, aka the tong.
 My parents never worried about making us bilingual, but with the dwindling population of families in Chinatown, the weekend program faced a declining enrollment and the possibility of losing its grant from the city.
 My siblings and I padded their numbers.